-When planning for street repair and maintenance the City considers the surface and subsurface of the street.
+When planning for street repair and maintenance, the City considers the surface and subsurface portions of the street.
 Underground work should be done, whenever possible, prior to paving to maximize the life of the street.

 Subsurface utilities include, but are not limited to, water pipes, electrical, cable, and sewer.
 The utilities that the City is responsible for, including the work that is required for maintenance, are identified in the Potable Water Master Plan, Sewer Master Plan, and Recycled Water Master Plan.
 All this information has been compiled into a spreadsheet that was presented to the City Council on May 16, 2017 (item D.2).